A Quick Primer on Machine Learning in Wireless Communications: Supervised Machine Learning Use Cases

 \section{Supervised Machine Learning Use Cases}

-We define the learning phase of supervised machine learning using a feature space $\mathbf{X}$, a supervisory signal $\mathbf{y}$, and a set of hyperparameters $\boldsymbol\Theta$.
+We define the learning task of supervised machine learning using a matrix of inputs in a design matrix format $\mathbf{X}$, a supervisory signal of a column vector $\mathbf{y}$, the predicted supervisory signal of a column vector $\mathbf{\hat y}$, and a set of hyperparameters $\boldsymbol\Theta$.
+The multi-dimensional space spanned by the columns of $\mathbf{X}$ define the feature space.
+The full data matrix is $\mathbf{M} \coloneqq [\mathbf{X} \mid \mathbf{y}]$.
 To avoid confusion with the model-based development in Section~\ref{sec:model-driven}, any symbol used moving forward is expected to refer to this terminology unless explicitly referred to an equation from Section~\ref{sec:model-driven}.

-Formally, a supervised learner minimizes a loss function $L(\cdot, \cdot)$ through a search space defined by the hyperparameters.
-The training dataset is used to find the optimal $\boldsymbol\Theta^\star$ and the validation set is used as a benchmark of the loss function.
+Formally, a supervised learner minimizes a loss function $L(\mathbf{y}, \mathbf{\hat y}; \boldsymbol\Theta)$ through a search space defined by the hyperparameters.
+An optimizer uses the training dataset to find the optimal $\boldsymbol\Theta^\star$ and the validation set is used as a benchmark to report on the loss function.
 Formally: